 Just like any other credit card, you’ll be charged interest if you don’t pay off your balance on time.
 This can be a great stepping stone to start repairing your credit after bankruptcy, especially if you can’t qualify for an unsecured card or the interest rates are too high.

-Another tip for increasing your score is to keep your balances at 30% or less of your available credit limit and make sure you make your payments on time.
+Another tip for rebuilding your credit scores is to keep your balances at 30% or less of your available credit limit and make sure you make your payments on time.
 Getting a credit card at this point is strictly for rebuilding credit.
 Don’t use it for making large purchases or for making loans to yourself.

 Buying a Car After Bankruptcy